koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 <br/>

-- _Across basically_[^35] \_all injection layers, \_negative-review sentences have a lower perplexity ratio than neutral-labeled sentences, which in turn have a lower ratio than positive-labeled sentences.
+- _Across basically[^35] all injection layers_, negative-review sentences have a lower perplexity ratio than neutral-labeled sentences, which in turn have a lower ratio than positive-labeled sentences.

   - Recall that each sentence is labeled with the sentiment of its parent review, regardless of the sentence's actual content.